pgibler/cmdh/README.md

 1. Install & run the ollama service & pull the dolphin-mistral model using the following commands:
 ```
 curl https://ollama.ai/install.sh | sh
-ollama pull dolphin-mistral
+ollama pull codellama
 ```
-2. Run `cmdh configure`, select the ollama option, and set 'dolphin-mistral' as the model.
+2. Run `cmdh configure`, select the ollama option, and set 'codellama' as the model.

 The default ollama service URL is `http://localhost:11434`.
 When you run `cmdh configure` and select ollama, you will see this value is configurable, but you can leave it as-is if you installed the ollama service and have not modified this setting on it.